 For many gardeners, the slug and snail population seemed to explode last year, with many fraught and distressed gardeners asking for my advice on the best way to protect their plants from slugs and snails.
 I am strongly opposed to slug pellets.
 I wouldn’t wish to kill any of the slugs or snails in my garden, as I believe a healthy eco system is important.

-Fungi are part of almost all of our terrestrial ecosystems, for much of the year we aren’t aware of their presence, they exist as mycelium, a mass of tiny, thread like filaments, hyphae, that live entwined in the soil and undergrowth, we see their fruiting bodies – mushrooms or toadstools – for a short time when they are in season each year.
+Fungi are part of almost all of our terrestrial ecosystems, for much of the year we aren’t aware of their presence, they exist as mycelium, a mass of tiny thread like filaments, hyphae, that live entwined in the soil and undergrowth.
+We see their fruiting bodies – mushrooms or toadstools – for a short time while they are in season.

 I love this time of year!
 I look forward to seeing the beautiful, diamond like sparkle of the first frosts glistening in the morning sunlight.
 There are lots of lovely things you can do now, both indoors and out, to ensure that your garden is in tip-top condition, with lots of wonderful new plants that you can look forward to growing next year!